 4. The Power of the Spirit is Visible in our Lives

 It is only by the power of the Holy Spirit that our church is able to succeed in its mission.
-Were it left to the “wise and persuasive words” of man, or our own merits and efforts, we would be totally helpless.
+Were it left to the “wise and persuasive words” of man, or our own merits, we would be totally helpless.
 However, the Spirit of God is our comforter and our guide.
 He is the one who regenerates and seals our hearts, illuminates Scripture, produces fruit, grants boldness, and distributes gifts to the body for work of the kingdom of God.
-It is upon Him and His work that we fully rely for ministry – the work of the Spirit through the Word to the believer (John 14:16-18; 16:13-15; 1 Corinthians 12; Galatians 5:22-25).
+Therefore, it is upon Him and His work that we fully rely for ministry – the work of the Spirit through the Word to the believer (John 14:16-18; 16:13-15; 1 Corinthians 12; Galatians 5:22-25).

-Of course, there are many other things that we value (family, honor, hospitality, worship, etc.), but these four are the biggest and broadest biblical categories that all of the other values we hold fall under.
-If we create a culture where the glory of God is not magnified, the preeminence of Christ not honored, the truth of the Gospel not proclaimed, and the power of the Spirit not relied upon, then everything else we do and value will not only be out of balance and misguided, but ultimately worthless.
+Of course, there are many other things that we value, such as family, honor, hospitality, worship, etc. But these four core values we hold are the broadest and most important biblical categories that all our other values are built upon.
+If we create a culture where the glory of God is not magnified, the preeminence of Christ not honored, the truth of the Gospel not proclaimed, and the power of the Spirit not relied upon, then everything else we do and value will be out of balance, misguided, and ultimately worthless.
 These four values characterize everything we do, from the songs we pick, the sermon series we choose, the topics for our community groups, the curriculum for our kids ministries, and the goal of our outreaches.
-These values are what we want on our doorposts, on our lips from morning till evening, and passed on to future generations.
-This is kind of culture that what we want to be known for.
+These are the values we want on our doorposts, on our lips, passed on to future generations, and proclaimed to an unbelieving world.